 As an online division of Northeast Bank, ableBanking operates under Northeast Bank’s FDIC Certificate and shares Northeast Bank's financial history.

 Northeast Bank was originally established in 1872 as the Bethel Savings Bank.
-The bank’s name remained the same for almost 125 years, and was changed to Northeast Bank following the acquisition of Brunswick Federal Savings in 1996.
-Northeast Bank is currently the eighth largest bank in Maine, with assets in excess of $1 billion.
+(Bethel, Maine, was known as a fashionable summer resort between the Civil War and World War I.) The Bank’s name remained the same for almost 125 years and was changed to Northeast Bank following the acquisition of Brunswick Federal Savings in 1996.
+Northeast Bank is currently the ninth largest bank in Maine, with assets in excess of $1 billion.

 How the CD Compares

-When compared to the 205 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, ableBanking’s 1-year CD APY currently ranks second.
+When compared to the 205 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, ableBanking’s 1-year CD APY currently shares the top place with two other internet banks and two “easy membership requirement” credit unions.

 |Interest Rate||CD Length of Term||Credit Union/Bank|